SytHamMer/QuizzGame/README.md

 ## The goal of this project is to create a quizz app in Python.

-In this app we will have to kind of user:
+In this app we will have two kinds of user:
  - Admin : who can create quizz.
  - User : Answer the quizz.